 The service responsible for providing expressive metadata as JSON that is used to drive the content and layout of the admin views and forms.
 See the Metadata section for more on the metadata service.

 The service responsible for providing the navigation hierarchy for the admin.
-See the Navigation section for more on the navigation service.
+See the Admin Navigation Services section for more on the navigation service.

 The OAuth2 authorization server responsible for issuing access tokens for accessing Broadleaf Services.